OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/quickstart-running-a-node.md

 import PublicPreviewBannerPartial from '../partials/_public-preview-banner-partial.md';

 <PublicPreviewBannerPartial />

-This quickstart is for who users/developers who want to start running any type of Arbitrum nodes.
-It makes no assumptions about your prior experience with Ethereum, Arbitrum, or Solidity.
-Familiarity with command lime expected.

 When it comes to intercating with the Arbitrum network, users have the option to run either a full node or an archive node.
 There are distinct advantages to running an Arbitrum full node.
 In this quickstart, we will explore the reasons why a user may prefer to run a full node instead of an archive node.
 By understanding the benefits and trade-offs of each type of node, users can make an informed decision based on their specific requirements and objectives.